A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 E8 Futures requires a $2,000 safety net buffer before your first payout — you must earn above starting balance plus this amount.
 Purdia Capital has no safety net requirement.

-Overall, E8 Futures scores higher (72 vs 68) on our trader-friendliness index.
+Overall, E8 Futures scores higher (73 vs 68) on our trader-friendliness index.
 Key advantages: lower starting cost, more forgiving drawdown rules, faster path to funded.
-That said, Purdia Capital wins on better profit split, fewer trading restrictions, more lenient consistency rules.
+That said, Purdia Capital wins on better profit split, fewer trading restrictions, no inactivity limit, more lenient consistency rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.